MarcoDesrouleaux/Azure-Network-Protocols/README.md

 <img src="https://i.imgur.com/UwV04Xy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ### Changing the FireWall on VM2 to Not Allow ICMP Traffic to Come Through by Using Network Security Group (NSG)
- To block ICMP traffic on VM2's FireWall, we'll go to the Network Security Groups (NSG) on our Microsoft Azure Account.
+1. To block ICMP traffic on VM2's FireWall, we'll go to the Network Security Groups (NSG) on our Microsoft Azure Account.
+2. We'll then open the VM2-nsg page.
+3. Open to edit the Inbound Security Rules to create a new rule that will deny inbound ICMP traffic to block the pings coming from VM1.
 <table>
 <tr>
 <td>